if i'm not in the right forum please let me know.

 I¬ím kind of freaked out because of this, so any suggestions would be helpful.

-Hi, my name is katie and I come from queensland australia.
+Hi, my name is katie and I come from queensland spam unapproved.
 I was just searching on the internet for brain fog, fatigue, etc. When your post came up.
 I have for the past 10 weeks been experiencing the same sort of thing.

 I was completely healthy before this happened.
 It started with an episode of severe weakness, then fatigue that comes and go's, then muscle twitches.
 Also my neck glands came up for 6 weeks and my joints ache some times.
 I have just started having severe brain fog.
 I feel so stupid.
 I have a baby and this is making life so difficult.
 I have had nearly every blood test available with no answer.
 I had a spinal tap, nothing there.
 I had a head ct: nothing there and an head and spinal mri: nothing there either.
 I am booked in to see a neurologist in a couple of weeks.
 I am worried its ms or motor neuron disease.
 But I have a feeling and I hope its chronic fatigue.
 Your not alone.